squidarth/Devfest-Environment-Setup/README.md

 of whether you run a PC or a Mac, you can be up and running as soon as you have Vagrant installed.

+### A Note on Writing Code

+All programmers have a text editor that they use to write code.
+If you're just getting started, we highly recommend you download and install [Sublime Text](http://www.sublimetext.com/2).

 ### Opening up Terminal (Mac only)

 Terminal is going to be where most of our development-related software will be running.
 Simply use Spotlight to open it up

 ![terminal open](http://squidarth.github.io/static/open_terminal.png)

+## Open up Command Prompt (PC onlY)

+The PC equivalent of Terminal is a program called "Command Prompt".
+To open it, click the "Start Menu", navigate to "Accessories", and click "Command Prompt"

 ### Installing Git